n6ai/minze/docs/guide/components-data.md

 If you pass a valid JSON object in an attribute, it will be auto-converted inside the component.

 ::: warning
-Make sure the HTML attribute on the element is enclosed in signle quotes or the double quotes of the JSON object are properly escaped.
+Make sure the HTML attribute on the element is enclosed in signle quotes, no quotes at all or the double quotes of the JSON object are properly escaped.
 :::

 **Example**